code-razz/Weather-Monitoring-System/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## NOTE:
+- The UI is made simple as I have put more effort on building the functionality of the application.
+- There are some unnecessary comments which was used while development (for testing and other purposes) and will be cleared.

 ## Features

 -  **Real-time Weather Data Fetching**: The application fetches real-time weather data for major cities using the [OpenWeather API](https://openweathermap.org/api).